dranidis/test-spreadsheet-models/README.md

 # Unresolved Problems

-* No autocompletion in the web script editor.
+* Autocompletion in the web script editor identifies functions as objects.

     * Not a big issue if the development is performed locally using clasp.

-* Library functions can only be called within functions.
-They cannot be used in the global scope when declaring variables.
-They work locally but they are not recognized when pushed as GAS scripts.